derfalx/cheatsheets/irc/moderation.md

 If the user has to choose between multiple possibilities it is indicated using round brackets and a pipe symbol to separate several possible values: `(<possibility_one>|<or_possibility_two>)`

+**This cheatsheet is created with freenode and its specifics in mind.
+Commands listed below may won't work like this on other networks than freenode.**

 ## Channel and Usermodes

 Many things on IRC networks are handled using so called modes.
 These can be either applied to users or channels using the following syntax: